 When looking at a source of information and writing a critique, you will want to think about several factors to help you determine whether it is scientifically credible:

 - Author: Who is the author of the information?
 This can be a person (what are their credentials?) or an agency (such as the National Institutes of Health).
 Do they have knowledge about this area of science?
 If they are journalists, did they do their homework?
+If they are doctors, are they in the specialty area that they are talking about?

 - Audience: Who is the audience for this piece of information?
 If the audience is the patient or layperson, the information might not go deep into the science.
 That's OK, but sometimes information can be simplified so much that it becomes misleading or inaccurate, so check for that.